 Single men and women would use the first letters of their first, last and middle names, in that order.
 The surname is always the centered, largest font.

 "JHL" for Janell Lee Haven "WSE" William Edward Smith

-For married couples, there are two schools of thought.
-One is that the bride’s first initial is on the left of the surname initial and the groom’s first initial is on the right, as in ladies go first (below left).
+There are two schools of thought here: One is that the wife's first initial is on the left of the surname initial and the husband's first initial is on the right, as in ladies go first (below left).
 This style is often used on linens.
-The other, more traditional, view is that the groom’s first initial is first and the bride’s first initial is last, as in Mr. and Mrs. (below right).
+The other, more traditional, view is that the husband's first initial is first and the wife's first initial is last, as in Mr. and Mrs. (below right).
 This style was traditionally used on glasses and tableware.

 Appropriate for linens: "JSW" for Janell and William Smith Appropriate for tableware: "WSJ" for William and Janell Smith